Last updated on June 18th, 2021 at 07:18 pmJump to Recipe

-Nothing can be better than a bowl of homemade beef stew during winter time.
+Nothing can be better than a bowl of homemade beef stew during the winter days.
 This dish is a staple in our house, and we make it quite often during this time of the year.
-If you enjoy comfort food, then this is a must try!
+If you enjoy comfort food, then this is a must-try!
 You might also love our delicious Shrimp Creole, Cheeseburger Soup, or Chicken Noodle Soup.

 Homemade Beef Stew

 A classic beef stew is a combination of chunks of meat, vegetables, broth, wine, garlic, and seasonings.
 It is filled with the most amazing aromas and rich flavors.
 The nice thing about this stew is that it’s easily customizable, as you can play with ingredients to fit your taste.

 Feel free to substitute with your favorite veggies, or even add leftover roasted potatoes, or mushrooms.
 For bacon lovers, just chop some up, brown it, and throw into the stew.

 This homemade recipe is also great to make ahead and store for days to come.
 The aroma will absorb into it as it sits, and will taste even better in the days to come.
 Serve it as is, or with some warm baguette or over homemade mashed potatoes for the perfect finish!

 What is the secret to a perfect beef stew?

-- The secret to a perfect stew starts with meat.
+- The secret to a perfect stew starts with the meat.
 You always want to use the best meat which is well-marbled.
 This way when you cook it, it is perfectly juicy and tender.

 - In addition, it is important to brown your meat before adding it to the stew.
 It makes such a difference in the flavor as it adds a nice caramelization to it, and also a perfect color which looks very appealing.